OpenDreamKit/OpenDreamKit.github.io/acknowledge.md

 # Collect and advertise ODK activities and publications

 Please advertise talks, workshops, publications, and other ODK activities on the [project activities](/events_activities/project_activities/) and [events](/events_activities/calendar) pages.
 Also include bibtex citations of ODK funded publications on our [publication list](https://github.com/OpenDreamKit/OpenDreamKit/blob/master/lib/publications.bib).
-All papers should be on arxiv, or some equivalent open preprint archive, and the bibtex citations should contain a reference to it.
+All papers should be on arXiv, or some equivalent open preprint archive, and the bibtex citations should contain a reference to it.

 # EU visibility

-OpenDreamKit being funded by Horizon 2020, the EU asks us to promote its financial support.
+OpenDreamKit being funded by Horizon 2020, the EU asks us to acknowledge its financial support.
 The obligation for EU visibility includes:

   -	Peer-reviewed publications, posters, presentations at seminars or workshops and other main research dissemination
   -	Project major communication activity: project website, and as far as possible communication in the media
-  -	Audio-visual material (interviews, promotional videos etc)
+  -	Audio-visual material (interviews, promotional videos, etc.)
   -	Infrastructure and major results funded by the grant

-!!!
-This of course does not include your day-to-day research and collaborations !!!
+This of course does not include your day-to-day research and collaborations!

 For the communication actions and dissemination listed above, they must:

 (a)	Display the EU emblem whenever possible

-(typically publications in our field do not traditionaly include such logos or emblems)
+(publications in our field traditionally do not include such logos or emblems)

 (b)	Include the following text: